istudyatuni/blog/lib.typ

     index: false,
     // title of page. leave none if in index
     title: none,
+    // text to be written under title
+    subtitle: none,
+    // whether to write "work in progress" under title
+    draft: false,
     it,
 ) = {
     context if target() == "paged" {